MolBIFFM/diana/README.md

 The configuration specifies the assembly of a protein-protein interaction network from a set of input genes or proteins optionally associated with mass spectrometry data, using protein-protein interaction data from BioGRID, IntAct, MINT Reactome or STRING, optionally extended to proteins neighboring the input.

-Enrichment of Gene Ontology terms by the protein-protein interaction network or its individual modules can be assessed, as well as the distribution of mass spectrometry measurements.
-For this, measurements can be interpreted in a binary way measuring modules' enrichment of proteins which exhibit measurements exceeding a specified threshold.
-Alternatively, the distribution of measurements within separate modules can be compared with the remaining network.
+Enrichment of Gene Ontology terms or Reactome pathways by the protein-protein interaction network or its individual modules can be assessed, as well as the distribution of mass spectrometry measurements.

-Enrichment of proteins in protein-protein interaction network by Gene Ontology terms or Reactome pathways they are associated with can be assessed and exported with the network structure underlying these databases.
+Enrichment of proteins in the protein-protein interaction network by either Gene Ontology terms or Reactome pathways they are associated with can be assessed and exported with the network structure underlying these databases.
 Along with the networks, specific Cytoscape styles can be generated.

 ---